bendv/rasterstack/README.md

 > False
 ```

-Compute the union extent of all images, which we'll use to harmonize their extents:
+Compute the union extent of all images:

 ```python
 from rasterstack import unionExtent